BrianDouglasIE/BeeDeeDee.jl/README.md

  - **Hooks**: Define `before_all`, `before_each`, `after_all`, and `after_each` hooks at both the top level and within individual describe blocks.
  - **Asynchronous Testing**: Support for testing asynchronous code with tasks.
- - **Verbose Output**: Option to enable verbose logging for detailed output.
  - **Matchers**: A rich set of matchers for writing expressive tests.

 ## Installation